 Only payment receipt is not enough—you need the official Schengen visa travel insurance confirmation letter.

-How Much Does Croatia Schengen Travel Insurance Cost?
+How Much Does Croatia Schengen Travel Insurance Cost in 2026?

 Schengen insurance cost ranges between $8 to $15 per week for a 25-year-old traveler with a $50,000 medical maximum and $0 deductible.
 All the insurance plans listed below